Subscription Box Ideas for Product Businesses

 This could be a key one for Nana’s wanting to treat their grandkids to a wee something regularly.
 Could you curate a regular box around the seasons, and offer handwritten notes from the gift buyer each time?

-We can’t pop in the local giftshop for a card, yet many of your customers will want to keep in touch with loved ones regularly, so make it easy for them to do so.
+Many of your customers will want to keep in touch with loved ones regularly, so make it easy for them to do so.
 Curate packages of cards, or other stationery - notebooks, pens, sticky pads…

 Food’s an excellent one for subscription boxes - it’s something you consume, so your customers are always looking for more, and with many amazing smaller brands that people can’t find in their local supermarket, you can curate an experience for them month after month.